Discover Oman : Neighbourhoods

 We enter Ruwi at the traffic circle of the same name.
 A line of unruly cabs blocks the exit, the horns start to honk and the traffic intensifies at rush hour.
 This is because the area, which is home to a large number of offices, is regularly jammed.
 Unlike other districts, people walk in the street, and the crowds are dense and teeming.
 As the resident population is predominantly Indian, you'll find some of the charm of Delhi's bazaars here.
 The long Al-Jaame Street rises up, wedged between two mountains.
 In the middle of this street runs a dry riverbed, the wadi Al-Kabir.

 Ruwi is divided into two sectors, the main one being the business district around Markaz Mutrah al-Tijani Street.
 On this street, the beauty of the Central Bank building can be appreciated, with its pink and white tones and oriental-style architecture.
-The entire area, often referred to as the CBD (Central Business District), is home to the headquarters of the major banks, most travel agencies and a number of government ministries.
+The entire area, often referred to as the CBD (Central Business District), is home to the headquarters of the major banks, the majority of travel agencies and a number of government ministries.
 Unless you have something specific to do or find, it's not a great place for a stroll.
 Surrounding Souq Ruwi Street is the "find-it-all" district: counterfeit stores, garages, carpenters, tailors...
 It's a world apart, full of life and very picturesque.
 It's also a hub, where you have to come and poke around to find the wonders!